9 Things to Do in Japan When It Rains

 The classic tourist image of an onsen experience, or Japanese hot-spring bathing, is that of a misty pool surrounded by gorgeous natural scenery.
 In my opinion, such images do not do full justice to the Japanese hot-spring bathing experience, because onsen is far from only being enjoyable at such rustic locations.

 All major Japanese cities have at least one super sento—sento being the Japanese name for public baths.
 (The water may or may not be actual hot-spring water.)
-At larger establishments such as Oedo Onsen Monogatari in Tokyo, Spa World in Osaka, and Corona no Yu in Sendai, stepping into a super sento is akin to entering another world or time period, an experience that comes with atmospheric dining possibilities and various esthetic indulgences too.
+At larger establishments such as Oedo Onsen Monogatari in Tokyo, Spa World in Osaka, and Corona no Yu in Sendai, stepping into a super sento is akin to entering another world or time period.
+An experience that comes with many atmospheric dining possibilities and esthetic indulgences too.

-Even un-themed super sentos are full of all sorts of bathing adventures to try, from whirlpool jacuzzis and waterfall baths to cold-water dips, “electrified” pools, and aromatherapy saunas.
+Even un-themed super sentos could be full of all sorts of bathing adventures, from whirlpool Jacuzzis and waterfall baths to cold-water dips, “electrified” pools, and aromatherapy saunas.
 As is well known, the Japanese have long refined bathing into an art form.
-What better day than a bad-weather one to investigate this art form in depth?
+What better time than a drizzling day to investigate this art form in depth?

 3. Head to an Indoor Theme Park

 Major Japanese theme parks like Tokyo Disneyland and Universal Studios Japan only close on days with extreme weather.
-However, unless you enjoy slushing about in soaked shoes and wearing a poncho the whole day, these are generally the places to avoid during bad-weather days in Japan.
+(For example, when a super typhoon hits) However, unless you enjoy slushing about in soaked shoes and wearing a poncho the whole day, these are generally the places to avoid when it pours in Japan.

-Head instead to indoor theme parks such as Joypolis and Nanjatown in Tokyo, or Lego Land Discovery Center in Osaka.
-If fun rides and thrills aren’t your cup of tea, you could visit themed indoor attractions such as Shin-Yokohama Ramen Museum, Spa Resort Hawaiians in Iwaki, or Tempozan Harbor Village in Osaka.
+Instead, head to indoor theme parks such as Joypolis and Nanjatown in Tokyo, or Lego Land Discovery Center in Osaka.
+If fun rides and thrills aren’t your cup of tea, you could visit themed indoor attractions such as the Shin-Yokohama Ramen Museum, Spa Resort Hawaiians in Iwaki, or Tempozan Harbor Village in Osaka.

 4. Learn Something New

-There are many day lessons geared towards travelers of all ages and backgrounds in Japan, from cooking courses and mediation tutorials to Japanese-language crash courses and cultural introductions.
-At certain travel destinations, there are even unique Japanese hands-on experiences such as manga drawing or Ikebana-style flower arrangements.
+There are many day lessons geared towards travelers of all ages and backgrounds in Japan, from cooking courses to meditation tutorials, to Japanese-language crash courses and cultural introductions.
+At certain travel destinations, there are also uniquely Japanese hands-on experiences.
+These could be pop culture indulgences such as manga drawing, or traditional arts like Ikebana-style flower arrangements.

-In short, if you’re open to learning, there’s no shortage of experts in Japan eager to share their knowledge with you.
-Along the way, you might even pick up a new lifelong hobby!
+In short, if you’re open to learning, there’s no shortage of experts in Japan eager to share their knowledge with you, even during rainy days.
+Along the way, you might even pick up a new lifelong hobby.

 5. Attend a Performance